Emerson Logo

 Emerson products are easily recognizable by their dynamic logo, which combines classic design with modern style.
 The main element is the brand name, made with clear, soft lines.
 It is complemented by an icon shaped like a treble clef.
 The central part of the key has a rather rounded shape, which makes it similar to the company’s product, Universal Cut Records.
 This is a symbolic mark for Emerson, as these items have become historical products.

-The strict achromatic logo has a thematic element in the form of a treble clef and a sophisticated brand name.
-All components are in balance and also favorably complement each other.
+The strict achromatic logo features a treble clef as a thematic element and a sophisticated brand name.
+All components are in balance and complement each other favorably.
 As a result, the symbol appears as a single entity and reflects the central strategy of Emerson’s development.
 Its essence boils down to the desire to create perfect products that have excellent technical characteristics.

 What is Emerson?